PerpetualHelp/python-line-profiler/README.md

 ## Extension Settings

-Currently no custom settings are supported, but this should change in the future.
+`python.profile.lineColorOn: true` - Turn the line colors on (`true`, default) or off (`false`).

+`python.profile.lineColor: "100,0,0"` - A 3-tuple RGB value.
+Default is `"100,0,0"`.

 ## Known Issues

 This is a very buggy beta.
 There are probably a lot of issues.
 Known issues are:
 1. Registering multiple functions with the same name with only show visualizations on one of the functions
-2. Registering multiple scripts will cause the function profile to be overwritten if a registered function occurs in both scripts.
-3. Visualization seem to disappear when multiple scripts are shown side by side when switching tabs.
+2. Visualization seem to disappear when multiple scripts are shown side by side when switching tabs.
-4. `pytest` files cannot be used as test scripts (probably).
+3. `pytest` files cannot be used as test scripts (probably).
-5. No other testing packages can be used either.
+4. No other testing packages can be used either.
+5. Running a script that also contains a profiling function, then switching to using a different script, returns no results.

 Possible issues based on the current code.
 If you run into these issues, please open an [issue](https://github.com/PerpetualHelp/python-line-profiler/issues):
 1. Import aliasing (`import numpy as np`) could cause issues.
 2. Relative imports with more than one level of namespace packages will likely cause problems.
-3. Changing environments without reloading the window will likely cause issues.

 ## Release Notes